<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=759653905756250&amp;ev=PageView&amp;noscript=1">

 Once inside the machine, the pellets have to pass a rotating screw.
 This ensures regulation of the amount of material coming through, as well as mixing the pellets and additives a little.

-Step 2 - Melting and filtering
+Step 2 - Melting & Filtering

 Bypassing through the screw, the pellets are forced into the barrel.
 This is where the heat is applied and the plastic is melted.
 To ensure the best quality extrusion, via avoiding burning or overheating the plastic, the barrel becomes progressively hotter towards the end, melting the plastic gradually.